 The Third Death Rolf Bae – 2008 K2 Disaster

-The icefall that killed Bae also cut the fixed ropes, which were acting as a lifeline for the climbers above; the only way to get down.
+The icefall that killed Bae also cut the fixed ropes, which were acting as a lifeline for the climbers above.
+They were the only way to get down.

 “It was impossible to bring them down with the same rope because they sit (sat) down.” -Pemba Dorje

-However, nearing the location of where the fixed ropes once stood, according to Pemba, the Korean team stopped.
+However, near the location of where the fixed ropes once stood, according to Pemba, the Korean team stopped.
 Pemba later stated, “It was impossible to bring them down with the same rope because they sit (sat) down.”
-So the climbers detached themselves from the rope and each wandered toward the site of the fixed ropes, leaving the Koreans attached to the long rope that once held everyone together.
+So the climbers detached themselves from the rope.
+Each wandered toward the site of the fixed ropes, leaving the Koreans attached to the long rope that once held everyone together.

 Further up, Marco Confortola stated that he told Ger McDonnell that it was a bad idea to continue past the traverse in the dark.
-He, Ger and Rooijen bivouacked above the traverse.
+Marco, Ger and Rooijen bivouacked above the traverse.